New Orleans Saints News: Jameis Winston Says Drew Brees Has Always Been There For Him

 For the first five years of his career, Winston has been the leader of the Tampa Bay Buccaneers, and he has faced the Saints twice a season.
 The arrival of Tom Brady made Winston expendable, and the Saints know talent when they see it.

 Brees returned to the Saints for yet another season as he feels the team has all the pieces in place for another Super Bowl run.
-Going into the 2020 season, he will be the starting quarterback with the battle for number two heating up as training camp arrives in the middle of the summer.
+Going into the 2020 season, he will be the starting quarterback, and the battle for number two will be heating up as training camp arrives in the middle of the summer.

 Taysom Hill has a new deal in place with the Saints as of last week, and he will face off with Winston to sit immediately behind Brees.